While caring for a remarkable amount of MySQL server instances, troubleshooting becomes a common task. It might of interest for you which

 The great deal about using “mysqlcheck” is, that it can also be run against all databases in one run without the need of getting a list of them in advance:

-$ mysqlcheck -u root -p --auto-repair --check --optimize \
+$ mysqlcheck -u root -p --auto-repair --check --optimize \ --all-databases

 Of course you need to consider if an optimize of all your databases and tables might just take too long if you have huge tables.
 On the other hand a complete run prevents of thinking about a probably missed table.